tr7zw/Item-NBT-API/wiki/FAQ.md

 ## Frequently Asked Questions

-### I've updated NBT-API, but is keeps saying that it's outdated
+### I've updated NBT-API, but it keeps saying that it's outdated

-// TODO
+Some other plugin on your server has a shaded version of NBT-API.
+Try looking at the logs to find out which plugin is it, or add/remove your plugins until you find a culprit.

-### I've downloaded NBT-API, but the plugin keeps asking for ItemNBTAPI
+### I've installed NBT-API, but the plugin keeps asking for ItemNBTAPI

 The plugin uses a very outdated version of NBT-API.
 In this case, download the version 1.8.3 from the versions tab.
 The outdated "ItemNBTAPI" and "NBTAPI" can be used both at the same time.